-6.13.4 Accumulation
+6.12.4 Accumulation

-6.13.4.1For the term of this MOU, all regular employees shall be permitted to accumulate the unused portion of vacation time to their credit; provided, however, they shall not be permitted to accumulate credit for any vacation time in excess of three hundred and twenty (320) hours.
+6.12.4.1 For the term of this MOU, all regular employees shall be permitted to accumulate the unused portion of vacation time to their credit; provided, however, they shall not be permitted to accumulate credit for any vacation time in excess of 320 hours.
+For the period of April 12, 2020 through December 30, 2021, the County agrees to raise the vacation accumulation cap to 400 hours.
+On December 31, 2021 the vacation accumulation cap will revert to 320 hours and any excess vacation accumulation will be extinguished without renumeration to the employee.

-6.13.5 Payoff
+6.12.5 Payoff

-6.13.5.1Upon termination of employment, and after thirteen (13) pay periods of employment, an employee shall be entitled to a lump sum payment for any unused or accrued vacation time, as of the date of termination.
+6.12.5.1 Upon termination of employment after 13 pay periods, an employee shall be entitled to a lump sum payment for any unused or accrued vacation time as of the date of termination at straight rate pay.

-6.13.6 Scheduling
+6.12.6 Scheduling

-- 6.13.6.1 Vacation leave shall be taken upon approval of the Department Head, or his/her designee.
-Within fourteen (14) days after submission of a written request for vacation, the supervisor or manager shall give a written reply indicating approval or disapproval of the request. - 6.13.6.2 When an employee has submitted a written request for vacation at least thirty (30) days in advance of the date(s) requested, said request

-- shall not be unreasonably denied, and if approved, can only be rescinded to meet unanticipated departmental needs of an immediate nature. - 6.13.6.3 Employees who have accrued two hundred and eighty (280) hours of earned vacation time at the beginning of the fiscal year shall schedule and take off at least eighty (80) hours of vacation time during that fiscal year. - 6.13.6.4 Employees may be required to use accrued compensatory time before having vacation time off approved.
+- 6.12.6.1 Vacation leave shall be taken upon approval of the Department Head, or his/her designee.
+Within fourteen (14) days after submission of a written request for vacation, the supervisor or manager shall give a written reply indicating approval or disapproval of the request. - 6.12.6.2 When an employee has submitted a written request for vacation at least thirty (30) days in advance of the date(s) requested, said request shall not be unreasonably denied, and if approved, can only be rescinded to meet unanticipated departmental needs of an immediate nature. - 6.12.6.3 Employees who have accrued two hundred and eighty (280) hours of earned vacation time at the beginning of the fiscal year shall schedule and take off at least eighty (80) hours of vacation time during that fiscal year. - 6.12.6.4 Employees may be required to use accrued compensatory time before having vacation time off approved.

-6.14 Holidays.
+6.13 Holidays.

-6.14.1 Regular Holidays
+6.13.1 Regular Holidays

-All bargaining unit employees who are in paid status or on furlough the normal work day before and after the below listed holidays shall be entitled to the following holidays with pay:
+All bargaining unit employees who are in paid status or on furlough the normal workday before and after the below listed holidays shall be entitled to the following holidays with pay: